pcarias1/Payment-Funnel-Analysis-for-Optimization-SaaS-FinTech-/00_README.md

 Track abandoned sessions explicitly with new status codes.

 ## Next Steps
-- Build dashboards to monitor real-time funnel metrics.
+- Build dashboards to monitor real time funnel metrics.
 - Collaborate with vendor tech teams to reduce backend failure rates
 - Look at different types of users (age or location) to see how they behave in the payment process.
 - Try out different versions of the payment screen to see which one helps more people finish paying.